EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

     - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API
   - Add a screenshot button.  three.js has a tutorial for this.
   - Represent Assns<> between objects somehow.
 Maybe highlight parents and children a different color?
-  - Why doesn't the label for the magnet work?
+  - Use Object3D.userData to display a window of information about hovered objects.
+The magnet could display the magnetic field, or the SSDs could show a 2D view.

 ## Helpful links
 - GUI example: https://github.com/georgealways/lil-gui